httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## Subcomponent Algorithms

-This section defines some algorithms used by user agents to process specific subcomponents of the Cookie and Set-Cookie headers.
+This section defines some algorithms used by user agents to process specific subcomponents of the Cookie and Set-Cookie header fields.

 ### Dates {#cookie-date}